 We hope these suggestions will help you market and communicate your project, all throughout its various phases and incarnations.
 We’ll continue to add to this section of the Guide as we work with more projects.
 So whether or not we ask you directly, we always welcome your ideas on what else we could added, based on your first-hand experiences and the stories you’ve heard in passing.
 We’re also very interested to know your feedback about how these approaches have worked (or not!) for you.

-Keep coming back to the Rebus Forum and help the community learn and grow!
+Keep coming back to the Rebus Community platform and help the community learn and grow!

 This work is licensed under the Creative Commons Attribution 4.0 International License.